PritamChakrabortyShuvo/Deep-Learning-Film-Violence-Classifier/Thesis-Summary.md

  2. **Movie Recommendations :** Services like **Movie Lens** can use the system to recommend appropriate content for viewers based on their sensitivity to violent scenes.

+## Challenges
+ 1. **Data Collection:** Obtaining movies and scenes with violent content required extensive manual effort.

+ 2. **Motion Handling :** The system currently has limitations in handling fast-paced scenes with rapid movements.